Willgnner-Santos/DPE-Legal-Doc-Classification-Pipeline/README.md

 # Evaluation of Large Language Models for Classifying Legal Documents in Portuguese

-This project introduces a pipeline for automating the classification of legal documents, leveraging text representation techniques (full text, summaries, centroids, and descriptions) combined with LLMs.
-Effectiveness was evaluated using metrics such as accuracy and F1-score, with data from the Public Defender's Office of Goiás (DPE-GO).
-The study highlights how AI can optimize legal workflows, reduce workload, and serve as a reference for institutions in Brazil and worldwide.
+This study evaluates the impact of large language models (LLMs) on the automatic classification of legal documents, using different textual representations (full text, summaries, centroids, and descriptions).
+The evaluation, conducted through accuracy and F1-score metrics, was based on a case study developed in a Brazilian Public Defender's Office.
+The results show how this approach can enhance document processing and reduce manual workload, offering a replicable strategy for other public defender's offices and governmental institutions in Brazil and elsewhere.

 ## Prerequisites